This post was sponsored by Elmer’s. All opinions are my own.

 - A bowl

-Now, it’s time to choose your slime color.
+Now, it’s time to choose what color of slime you want.
 This was a tough choice for Maxwell, so we decided on making two batches!
 The first red and the second batch blue.
-Then mixed them together to make purple!
+Then we mixed them together to make purple!

 Mixing the food coloring into the glue and baking soda concoction is mesmerizing!
 Take your time mixing the color, it’s fun.